sueppchen/PixMob_waveband/README.md

    - 7 PWM Green
    - 8 GND

-  + PWM is running at about 25kHz but has some jitter in values (+- 0.5 %)  --> maybe softpwm
+  + PWM is running at about 25kHz but has some jitter in values (+- 0.5 %)  --> maybe it is softpwm
   + LED is active low

   + @startup the MCU reads back few values from eeprom @adresses 00, 03, 02, 01, (if value@03 == 0x01) then read 08, else read 0b), 04